 KU Writing Center consultants dedicated to supporting student writing-in-the-discipline, assigned to your KU Core course.
 For more information and to apply for a Writing Fellow for Spring 2017 click here.
-The priority deadline is November 15, 2016.
+The extended deadline is December 15, 2016.

-Once your application has been received, Terese Thonus will contact you to discuss your syllabus, writing assignments, and student writing goals for your course.
+Once your application has been received, Writing Center Director Terese Thonus will contact you to discuss your syllabus, writing assignments, and student writing goals for your course.